accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1.1/notes-de-revision.md

 #### Creation of criterion 5.4: quotation block

-Quotation blocks can be identified using paragraph styles in editing tools, which are rendered correctly (by assistive technologies).
+Quotation blocks can be identified using paragraph styles in editing tools, which are correctly exposed to assistive technologies.

 [Criterion 5.4](/en/rapdf1.1/referentiel-technique.html#crit-5-4) is therefore created to assess their correct identification in documents.